AK067CSE/agenticrag/README.md

 - ChromaDB/FAISS for vector storage
 - Streamlit for rapid UI development
 - DuckDuckGo for web search
+-agentic ai rag(agno) fusion better langgraph agentic rag with 3-4 chunking strategies like token based paragraph based,agentic chunking ,structure based to check for accuracy as retriever depends on chunking
+-furtehr can be implemented for complex tasks using langgraph,crewai,autogen,agno
 ---

 **Built with ❤️ for DataSmith AI GenAI Internship**